ascoppa/theguidetocuba.io/content.md

 # 5. Managing Dependencies

-In every web application, there are common tasks that you need to do (e.g authenticate users or query a database).
+In every web application, there are common tasks that you need to perform (e.g authenticate users or query a database).
 Libraries are useful for not reinventing the wheel, and in Ruby they are often referred to as *gems*.